aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 ## Conclusion

 While we are satisfied with the Romi's performance on the track, there are still a lot of improvements that can be made to help the robot run more reliably.
-For instance, A major issue with the Romi bot was that performance was very dependent on battery charge.
-While we were able to construct a circuit to read of the Romi's voltage,
+For instance, A major issue with the Romi bot was that performance was very dependent on battery charge level.
+While we were able to construct a circuit to read of the Romi's voltage, we were not able to code in a way to compensate PID gains and motor effort for dropping battery voltage.

 ## Video Demonstration